Country of origin

 basically the INSAS is a battle rifle, than a true assault rifle.

 high altitudes.
-Also its magazines crack due to cold
+Also its magazines cracked due to cold weather and

-weather and battlefield abuse.
-There was also a problem firing in
+battlefield abuse.
+There was also a problem firing in 3-round burst

-3-round burst mode - the weapon fired in full-auto instead.
-Some of
+mode - the weapon fired in full-auto instead.
+Some of the problems

-the problems were eventually fixed on newer batches.
-However
+were eventually fixed on subsequent production batches.
+Despite that

 various versions of this assault rifle.
 Some of them have solid